mendix/docs/content/en/docs/appstore/connectors/mqtt.md

 After you have set up the connection with the broker (in the [Configuration](#configuration) section or in a microflow), you can use the actions Publish, Subscribe, or Unsubscribe.
 These actions are used in microflows.
 The **SampleUses** microflow gives a sample setup for your reference.

-### 3.1 Creating a broker connection directly in a microflow
+### 3.1 Creating a Broker Connection in a Microflow

 You can set up a broker connection in a microflow directly if you do not want it to be stored in the domain model.
 To do this, follow these steps: